cc231036/MoodMoji/README.md

 2. The calendar-based navigation system will allow users to easily access and navigate their mood records over time.

 **Questions**:
-1. Are users able to complete the "Add Mood" and "Update" actions without external help?
+1. Do the emojis encourage consistent mood tracking over time?
-2. Does the app encourage consistent mood tracking over time?
+2. Are users able to complete the "Add Mood" and "Update" actions without external help?

 ## Metrics
 1. Task Completion Rate